Do you know what are the top native and first languages in Pakistan?

 Language diversity in Pakistan

-News update: 8 September 2015: The Supreme Court of Pakistan on Tuesday ordered the concerned authorities to immediately enforce Urdu as official language at the government offices.
+8 Sept 2015: The Supreme Court of Pakistan orders to immediately enforce Urdu as official language at the government offices.

 On August 26, a three-member bench headed by Chief Justice Jawwad S. Khawaja had reserved decision on the petitions pertaining to promotion and implementation of the national language.